Facico/Chinese-Vicuna/README.md

 ## Performance

-checkpoint-final performance can be seen [here](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance.md)
+7B performance can be seen [here](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance.md), 13B is [here](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-13B.md) (which train on a single 3090).
+There are also people reporting that our method works on 33B and gains good result.

 **Checkpoint-4000**